BlogEnglishHow to Write a Persuasive Text: Structure, Techniques & Assessment Tips

 We have an incredible team of English tutors and mentors!

-We offer tutoring and mentoring for students in Years K-12 in a variety of subjects, with personalised lessons conducted one-on-one in your home or at one of our state of the art campuses in Hornsby or the Hills!
+We can help you master your HSC English text and ace your upcoming HSC English assessments with personalised lessons conducted one-on-one in your home, online or at one of our state-of-the-art campuses in Chatswood, Hornsby or the Hills!

 Tiffany Fong is currently completing a double degree in Media and Communications with Law at Macquarie University.
 She currently contributes to the university zine, Grapeshot where she enjoys writing feature articles, commentary on current affairs or whatever weird interest that has taken over her mind during that month.
 During her spare time, Tiffany enjoys reading, writing, taking care of her plants or cuddling with her two dogs.